 Written by Vivek Jaiswal | Co-founder, Customer Guru

 Customer experience can be a defining factor for a lot of companies today.
-More and more companies compete to satisfy their customers as much as they can, however some don’t always notice why customers still remain displeased.
-These five undisclosed reasons may give you a slightly deeper insight in how to clean out the rust in your customer experience management.
+More and more companies compete to satisfy their customers as much as they can, however, some don’t always notice why customers still remain displeased.
+These five undisclosed reasons may give you a slightly deeper insight into how to clean out the rust in your customer experience management.

 For example, if employees are given a goal of improving the Net Promoter Score® (NPS) for their company, they may resort to unethical methods to get a high NPS® on paper.
 Methods such as insisting customers to provide good feedback, only asking the happy customers for feedback etc. This will ensure that the score looks bright and shiny, but inside it could be as meaningless as one could imagine!
 Don’t let your employees get carried away by the metric itself, rather train them to focus on delivering exceptional customer service and the positive ratings will come flooding in.
 Remember, there is no specific metric that encapsulates the quality of your customer service.
 Emphasise on quality over quantity and you can ultimately streamline your attention to the customer.

 Train your customer service representatives to an extent that customer satisfaction becomes their passion.
 This is exactly why Amazon puts every employee in the company through two days of call centre training every year.
 Be it a software engineer or the chief financial officer, Jeff Bezos wants employees to acquire humility and empathy for the customer.
 In addition, show your employees that you appreciate their work and find new ways to motivate them every day.
-Many a times, these qualities on the frontline are a reflection of a customer centric leadership.
-It is ultimately the CEO that drives a customer centric culture in an organisation.
+Many a time, these qualities on the frontline are a reflection of a customer-centric leadership.
+It is ultimately the CEO that drives a customer-centric culture in an organisation.
 The CEO must be seen and heard, expressing a genuine sense of urgency, commitment, and passion towards customer centricity.

 A lot of companies fail to make the right investments in their customer service department.
 Many a time, this department is regarded as the biggest cost centre that exhausts the company’s budget; something that costs a lot, but doesn’t contribute at all to the revenue.
 This is the worst outlook one can have about the customer service division.